JBlaschke/PyNVTX/README.md

 3. Automatic decorator generation `PyNVTX.mark_all_methods(<class name>)`

 ## Installation

-Ensure that the `CUDAHOME` environment variable points to your local CUDA install.
+Ensure that the `nvcc` is in your `PATH` -- or alternatively ensure that the `CUDAHOME` environment variable points to your local CUDA install.
 To install, either
 ```
 pip install PyNVTX
 ```